Ubiquitous-X/minecraft-tiktok/README.md

 ### 3.
 Run the Minecraft server file with `java -jar server.jar`

-Run the TikTok script with `python tiktok.py`
+Run the TikTok script with `python tiktok.py username` (The TikTok username without the leading '@')

 Everything should now work as intended.